greggman/WebGPU-DOOM/README.md

      Claude hacked together the level map.
-I don't know how it's implemented in DOOM but I'm guessing it just works by marking which segments are rendered since DOOM's software renderer works by never over-drawing, they know exactly that the user can see.
+I don't know how it's implemented in DOOM but I'm guessing it just works by marking which segments are rendered since DOOM's software renderer works by never over-drawing, they know exactly what the user can see.
 This is as opposed to triangle renderers which often use z-buffers and which any results are still on the GPU.

      Claude added it but didn't take into account that you should not be able to see behind doors.
 It further didn't know that the map doesn't fill in while viewing it.
 I only bring this up because, assuming it was going from the original code, it seems like these things should be encoded in that code.
+I guess part of that is probably coming from the renderer which is not copied so maybe it makes sense.
 It's interesting that apparently Claude just imagined how it worked and made up it's own solutions.
 Or else maybe it looked at the original code but just enough to get an idea how to draw a map, not its specific behavior.

    * Intermission